endymion1818/team-documentation/sitehealthchecklist.md

 We recommend you improve your site by:

 #### Reduce Time to First Byte
-This typically means your site's server is slow.
-If you improved your hosting this would likely reduce significantly.
+A slow DNS server, hosting server and a slow-loading application can increase this critical metric, which indicates how long a user sees only a blank screen.
+Time to First Byte on your site was 1.806 seconds.
+This is incredibly slow.
+If you improved your hosting, changed your DNS server and improved your web application this would likely reduce significantly.

 #### Caching static content
 This means that visitors who return will be able to access the site much faster than the first time.